-POLS 562 Political Behavior (3:3:0)
+POLS 562 - Political Behavior (3 credits)

-This course is an examination of the formation and causes of cleavages and consensus in the American political system; the study of political attitude formation and political partisanship, and how these phenomena affect voting behavior and political activism.
-Students will have an opportunity to develop simple statistical skills and apply statistical analysis to survey research data using SPSS.
+This course is an examination of the formation and causes of cleavages and consensus in the political system; the study of political attitude formation, leadership performance, small group relationships; and the effects of political myth, ideology, communication and political power on these processes.

-POLS 566 Public Budgeting and Finance (3:3:0)
+POLS 566 - Budgeting & Finance (3 credits)

 This course treats budget as a policy instrument that sets priorities for government.
 Students study the politics of the budget process as well as its procedures.
 Attention is also given to fiscal and monetary policies and to using computer simulations in budgeting.
-This course provides students with an overview of the budgeting process from revenue sources to expenditure controls.
+This course provides graduates with an overview of the budgeting process from revenue sources to expenditure controls.
 Special emphasis is placed on systematic budgeting techniques such as ZBB and MBO.
 It requires each student to become acquainted with accounting techniques used in public agencies.

-POLS 567 Public Personnel Administration (3:3:0)
+POLS 567 - Public Personnel Administration (3 credits)

-The course explores the policies, programs, and techniques used in managing human resources in the public and non-profit sectors.
+This course explores the policies, programs, and techniques used in managing human resources in the public and non-profit sectors.
 It addresses issues of personnel leadership, neutrality, and accountability.
 It includes challenges resulting from legislation, collective bargaining, and changing demographics in the workforce.

-POLS 570 Introduction to Research: Scope and Method (3:3:0)
+POLS 570 - Introduction to Research: Scope and Method (3 credits)

 This course is an orientation to graduate study and research.
-This seminar is designed to acquaint the graduate student with the methods and materials of graduate study and scientific inquiry in political science.
+This seminar is designed to acquaint the graduate student with the methods and materials of graduate study and scientific inquiry in Political Science.
 The course is required of all graduate students in the degree programs.

-POLS 571 Independent Research Problem (Semester Hours Arranged)
+POLS 571 - Independent Research (1 credits)

 This course utilizes selected social science research techniques to attack a specific problem.
 A formal report is prepared and presented.
-The course is required for all students in the nonthesis program.
+The course is required for all students in the non-thesis program.
 Requires prior or concurrent completion of POLS 570.

-POLS 572 Thesis I (3:0:0)
+POLS 572 - Thesis I (3 credits)